Eddie Rosario Player Props: Braves vs. Rays

 Eddie Rosario At The Plate

-- Among the qualifying batters in baseball, he ranks 73rd in batting average, 114th in on-base percentage, and 26th in slugging.
+- Among qualified batters in MLB play, his batting average ranks 80th, his on-base percentage ranks 117th, and he is 30th in the league in slugging.

-- In 61.8% of his 76 games this season, Rosario has picked up at least one hit.
-He's also had 19 multi-hit games.
+- Rosario has reached base via a hit in 47 games this season (of 77 played), and had multiple hits in 19 of those games.

-- In 15.8% of his games this year, he has hit a home run, and 4.9% of his trips to the plate.
+- In 15.6% of his games this season, he has homered, and 4.9% of his trips to the dish.

-- In 30.3% of his games this season, Rosario has had at least one RBI.
-He's picked up more than one in 14.5% and driven in three or more of his team's runs in five contests.
+- Rosario has driven in a run in 23 games this year (29.9%), including 11 games with more than one RBI (14.3%).
+He has also driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.